Microsoft/azure-docs.nl-nl/includes/virtual-machines-imds.md

 #### <a name="parameters"></a>Parameters

-Geen (dit eind punt is niet-versie).
+Geen (dit eindpunt is niet omkeerd).

 #### <a name="response"></a>Antwoord